Show name: The Sittaford Mystery

 I love watching it every time we get snowed in here, something that happens fairly regularly courtesy of our rural location.

-Click on the picture to buy this TV show from Amazon via affiliate marketing, for which I receive a small commission.
+Click on this link https://amzn.to/3zXozWu to buy this TV show from Amazon via affiliate marketing, for which I receive a small commission.
 Thank you for supporting John C Adams Reviews blog in this way.

 If you’ve enjoyed this review, you might like to subscribe to my blog.